-I practice Tàijíquán since 2007, and am currently finishing my instructor’s training at Tai Chi Schule Osnabrück, with my teacher Hella Ebel.
+I practice Tàijíquán since 2007, and finished my instructor’s training in 2021 at Tai Chi Schule Osnabrück certified by my teacher Hella Ebel.

 “What makes me move”, my very own examination of free will and artistic decisions, resulted in paintings like the one below (Dschörmänie, 2002), were every single stroke was based on a long (hours), meditative decision process and investigation into “why the heck does this stroke come to my mind?” and “could I do it another way”?
 Admittedly, the resulting painting is not that impressive – all interesting fuzz was happening during the decision making process.